 Master Gardeners expand the outreach efforts of the Cooperative Extension Service by interacting with the gardening public in a variety of ways:

 Master Gardener volunteer training is held annually early in the spring, and consists of forty hours of class time, lectures and field trips.
 Master Gardener volunteers commit to serving an equal number of hours in the coming year working on the Helpline and in support of Master Gardener programs.
 In addition to the wealth of information always available to the Master Gardener, volunteers enjoy working, learning, and laughing together!
-For more information on training, volunteer requirements and the application form, click here About East Hawaii Master Gardeners.
+Click here to learn more About East Hawaii Master Gardeners and our Training Program.

 Submitted by Mary Blair, Hawaii Island Master Gardeners